henrygd/beszel/readme.md

 ## OAuth / OIDC setup

 Beszel supports OpenID Connect and many OAuth2 authentication providers (see list below).
-To enable this, you will need to:
+To enable, do the following:

 1. Create an OAuth2 application using your provider of choice.
 The redirect / callback URL should be `<your-beszel-url>/api/oauth2-redirect`.
 2. When you have the client ID and secret, go to the "Auth providers" page and enable your provider.